 Sessions are usually weekly.

-Fees are payable before the end of each session.
+Fees are payable on the day of each session in most cases.

-I work from a dedicated ground floor counselling room which is 10 minutes walk from the city walls and York University campus, along Lawrence Street.
+I work from a dedicated ground floor counselling room which is 10 minutes walk from the city walls and Walmgate Bar, along Lawrence Street.